Child Support in California

 The main factors in the calculation are:

-Keep in mind that the calculator gives an estimate; a judge can deviate from the guideline.
+Keep in mind that any calculator gives an estimate; a judge can deviate from the guideline.

 How do I make child support payments in California?